 Posted by: Karthik Aghoram, Professor of Biological Sciences; Director, Pre-Health Post Baccalaureate Program

 Modern healthcare delivery is a team-based, inter-professional endeavor.
 If you are a high school student considering a career in the healthcare industry, I want to help you determine if this is the right path for you.
-As a professor of biological sciences and the chair of Meredith’s Health Professions Advising Office, I want to share some of the qualities, experiences, and skills that you must possess for a happy, successful career.
+As a professor of biological sciences and Director of the Pre-Health, Post-Baccalaureate program, I want to share some of the qualities, experiences, and skills that you must possess for a happy, successful career.

-Almost all health professionals complete a bachelor’s degree prior to entering a health professional school for advanced doctoral or master’s degrees.
+Almost all health professionals complete a bachelor’s degree before entering a health professional school for advanced doctoral or master’s degrees.
 All of these programs require a strong foundation in the sciences, as well as communication, psychology, and the humanities.

 You must demonstrate a strong commitment to your academics by excelling in a rigorous and diverse course load.
 Admissions committees at health profession schools assess this commitment by considering your overall undergraduate GPA and performance in prescribed prerequisite courses.
 Some professions such as medical, dental, pharmacy, and optometry also require strong performances on specialized admissions tests that test the students’ knowledge and critical thinking skills.

-Healthcare is a profession of service, and it is critical that students who want to take care of patients are able to demonstrate a strong track record of service prior to applying.
+Healthcare is a profession of service, and students who want to take care of patients must be able to demonstrate a strong track record of service before applying.

 A competent healthcare professional must communicate effectively with team members and patients.
 They must be able to relate to people from diverse backgrounds, ages, and cultures.

 You acquire and practice these skills by participating in student clubs or honor societies and by seeking out leadership roles in these organizations.
-It is not necessary that the organization be directly related to healthcare – for example, a pre-medical student may take up a leadership role in student government or an event (like Cornhuskin’ at Meredith) to demonstrate communication and leadership skills.
-Again, you discover and follow your own interests.
+The organization doesn’t need to be directly related to healthcare – for example, a pre-medical student may take up a leadership role in student government or an event (like Cornhuskin’ at Meredith) to demonstrate communication and leadership skills.
+Again, you discover and follow your interests.

 For most health professions schools, the application process is rigorous and takes more than a year.
 In addition to grades and admission test scores, you must be able to write clearly and thoughtfully about your passions, experiences, and the attributes that make you a good fit for the profession you aspire to enter.
 You are then invited to an interview and if you demonstrate that your academic and personal attributes are a good fit with the mission of the school, you are offered admission into the program.